-Autumn is one of our favourite seasons.
+Autumn is one of our favourite seasons and there are still plenty of things to do in the garden in October.
 If the weather is kind to us, the nights can be cold and crisp and the days bright and sunny with just a hint of autumn.
 The colours are stunning, with all the leaves starting to turn.
 It’s the season of long, blustery walks, foraging in hedgerows for blackberries and piling up produce such as apples and pumpkins for use over the winter.
-There’s still plenty to do in the garden too, to help transition from summer to autumn.
-Here are our top tips for what to concentrate on this month.
+Here are our top tips for things to do in the garden in October, to help transition from summer to autumn.

 Plant a tree

 October is a great month for planting out shrubs and trees.
 They’ve got time to get bedded in before the winter frosts arrive, but they’re past the droughts of summer so won’t want for water.
 You can order bare-rooted trees for planting at this time of year.
 These are generally cheaper than buying container-grown varieties but you may have to order them in advance.
 Bare rooted trees don’t like sitting around unplanted, so prepare the ground before they arrive.
 Dig the hole (or trench, if you’re planting a hedge), add a little compost at the bottom and source some suitable stakes if necessary.
 Once your plants arrive, plant them as soon as you can – if you have to leave them for a few days, soak them every day in water to stop the roots drying out.
 October is also a great time to plant spring-flowering bulbs such as daffodils, snowdrops, crocuses and more.

 Things to do in the garden in October: Pruning